Magnetic interference patterns in long disordered Josephson junctions: Josephson current

+derived in Ref.~\onlinecite{montambaux:07} under the assumption of the sinusoidal current-phase relation and with the result of Ref.~\onlinecite{hammer:07} in the context of a spin-flip scattering.

+Upon increasing the magnetic field, at $\xi_H \ll L_y$, the same junction crosses over to the ``oscillations and decay'' region of the phase diagram in Fig.~\ref{fig:phase}.
+There, the critical current exhibits the decaying-oscillating behavior [found by combining Eqs.\ (\ref{current3}) and (\ref{current-wide-1})]:

-Here $I_2$ is of the same order as $I_1$ and $I_0$ (the current in the absence of the external field), $\phi= H L_x L_y$ is the total flux through the junction, and $\varphi_0$ is a phase shift, which we do not compute here.
-Note that while both expressions (\ref{current-field-narrow}) and (\ref{current-field-wide}) decay exponentially with increasing the field, the expression in the exponent of (\ref{current-field-narrow}) is proportional to $H$, while that in the exponent of (\ref{current-field-wide}) only to $\sqrt{H}$.
+where $\alpha_2=1/2$ for $T \ll T_*$ and $\alpha_2=0$ for $T \gg T_*$.
+Here $\varphi_0$ is a phase shift, which we do not compute in this work.
+The asymptotic expression (\ref{current-field-wide}) is applicable at $L_x,L_y \gg \xi_H$, which implies, in particular, $\phi \gg \phi_0$.
+Note that while both expressions (\ref{current-field-narrow}) and (\ref{current-field-wide}) decay exponentially with increasing the field, the expression in the exponent of Eq.~(\ref{current-field-narrow}) is proportional to $H$, while that in the exponent of Eq.~(\ref{current-field-wide}) only to $\sqrt{H}$.